Ivo Klec

 Ivo Klec (born 28 November 1980) is a Slovak former tennis player.
 He played mainly on the ATP Challenger Tour.
-On the ITF Futures circuit, he has claimed 27 titles, 14 singles and 13 doubles.
+On the ITF Futures circuit, he has claimed 29 titles, 14 singles and 15 doubles.
 In addition, he has also won two ATP Challenger doubles titles.

+During his career, he was suspended for 2 years on corruption charges.
+He subsequently did not work with the ITIA's investigation.